 optimisation

-You are charged for each hour or partial hour that an AWS ELBv2 load balancer is running, regardless whether you are using the resource or not.
-Removing unused AWS resources like an Application Load Balancer (ALB) or a Network Load Balancer (NLB) will help you avoid unexpected charges on your AWS bill.
+You are being charged for each hour or partial hour that a ELBv2 load balancer is running, regardless whether you are using the resource or not.
+Removing unused AWS cloud resources like an Application Load Balancer (ALB) or a Network Load Balancer (NLB) will help you avoid unexpected charges on your AWS bill.

 Audit

-Case A: To determine if the target groups associated with your ELBv2 load balancers have registered target instances, perform the following:
+Case A: To determine if the target groups associated with your ELBv2 load balancers have registered target instances, perform the following actions:

-Case B: To determine if the target groups associated with your ELBv2 load balancers have healthy target instances registered to the groups, perform the following:
+Case B: To determine if the target groups associated with your ELBv2 load balancers have healthy target instances registered, perform the following actions:

 Remediation / Resolution

-To delete any unused Application Load Balancers (ALBs) or Network Load Balancers (NLBs) currently available within your AWS account, perform the following actions:
+To delete any unused Application Load Balancers (ALBs) and Network Load Balancers (NLBs) available within your AWS cloud account, perform the following actions:

 References